You can travel from Bangkok to Phuket by train, bus, taxi, or plane.

 Frequently Asked Questions

-For taking a flight from Bangkok to Phuket, do we need to go through immigration?
+To take a flight, do we need to go through immigration?

 If you start your trip in Bangkok, you don’t have to go through immigration as it is a domestic flight.
 If you are arriving on an international flight into Bangkok Suvarnabhumi Airport and have your luggage checked through to Phuket, you can use a special immigration facility for connecting flights.
 In this case, passport control will take place in Phuket.